angarsky/diveintopython/learn/variables/string/replacement.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/string/replacement

 Quite often we need to replace one or more occurrences of a particular substring or character within a string with a different substring or character.
 This is a commonly used operation in computer programming and text processing, as it allows for the manipulation of text data in a flexible and efficient way.
 Here are some methods which can help with it.

 ## String Substitution